BDC Hamburger Icon

 1. Don’t rush.

 Like other aspects of running a business, hiring all comes down to planning.
-If you’re desperate and feel you have to hire the first candidate you see, you’re unlikely to get the best person for the job.
+If you’re desperate and have to hire the first candidate you see, you’re unlikely to get the best person for the job.

 2. Think hard about your needs.